Launch a Linux Virtual Machine on your preferred cloud service.

 import justpy as jp app = jp.app

-The JustPy configuration file is not applicable in this case.
-You will need to specify the required configuration in the command line or in the Gunicorn configuration file.
+The following JustPy configuration file params do not get set in this case: HOST, PORT, UVICORN_LOGGING_LEVEL, SSL_KEYFILE, SSL_CERTFILE, SSL_VERSION.
+You will need to specify the required configuration in the command line or in the Gunicorn configuration file if you want to use a value different than the default one uvicorn uses.